 Nexo promises to offer instant withdrawals for your investments.

-Obviously, this isn't something you should rely on.
-Nexo reserves the right to delay your withdrawals and you accept those terms as you deposit your cryptos.
+This isn't something you should rely on.
+Nexo reserves the right to delay your withdrawals, and you accept those terms as you deposit your cryptos.

 Note that many users may face issues when requesting a withdrawal on Nexo.
 The withdrawal speed is highly dependent on the transfer volumes on the blockchain.

-As Nexo is not regulated by any financial institution you have no rights, should Nexo avoid paying back your crypto.
+As any financial institution does not regulate Nexo, you have no rights should Nexo avoid paying back your crypto.

-We have been in touch with Nexo’s support and exchanged a few emails as there is a lot of information that isn’t published on Nexo’s website.
+We have been in touch with Nexo’s support and exchanged a few emails as a lot of information isn’t published on Nexo’s website.

 Unfortunately, after a few emails, the dialogue died, and we haven’t heard from Nexo since then.